ashleyh/unaizalakain.github.io/_posts/2013-12-19-self-referenced-template-inheritance-with-django.markdown

     β = ⟨ D, E ⟩

 Currently, the A template would always be the returned one.
-Our desired goal is to return templates consecutively so that A → B → C → D → E.
+Our desired goal is to return templates consecutively: in this case, A → B → C → D → E.

 Problems and solutions
 ----------------------